-The Gnangara groundwater system is a basin of water-holding sands and gravels interspersed with clays.
-It underlies Perth between the Hills and the coast and the area from the Swan River to Gingin Brook.
-It stretches over 2200 square kilometres under the coastal plain.
+The Gnangara groundwater system is a basin of water-holding sands and gravels interspersed with clays, with limestone along the coast in some locations.
+It underlies Perth between the Hills and the coast and the area from the Swan River (Derbarl Yerrigan) to Gingin Brook.
+It stretches over 2200 km under the coastal plain.

-In the Gnangara system, deeper water is up to 35 000 years old and the geological structure is much older (up to 175 million years old).
-The system is made of many layers of sand, sediment and clay.
-Pores between the sand hold water, which mostly comes from winter rainfall making its way down through the soil to recharge the aquifers.
+In the Gnangara system, deeper water is up to 35,000 years old and the geological structure is much older (up to 175 million years old).
+The system is made of many layers of sediment.
+Pores between the sand layers hold accessible water, which mostly comes from winter rainfall making its way down through the soil to recharge the aquifers.

 The system contains three main aquifers:

 - The shallow, unconfined Superficial aquifer (the Gnangara Mound).

 - The deep, mostly confined Leederville aquifer.

 - The deepest, mostly confined Yarragadee aquifer.

 The Gnangara Mound is the common name for the Superficial aquifer in a large mound of sandy soil located north of Perth.
 The watertable in the aquifer forms a groundwater mound – rainwater recharges groundwater at a higher rate at the top of the mound and then water flows out horizontally through the aquifer towards the rivers and the ocean.

 The Gnangara system provides almost half of all the water used in the Perth metropolitan area each year.
 It supplies water for agriculture, parks, ovals and gardens on the Gnangara system, and water for Perth’s scheme supply – distributed by the Water Corporation.
 Gnangara groundwater also supports environmental features such as lakes, wetlands and bushland.

 The deeper Leederville and Yarragadee aquifers are mostly used for scheme water supply.